 Information About Organized Scheme to Defraud Charges in Florida

-In fraud cases, the amounts of value of separate properties obtained in one scheme to defraud, whether from the same person or from several persons, is aggregated when determining the grade of the offense.
-Florida’s fraud statute provides that separate judgments and sentences for organized fraud under Florida Statute Section 817.034(a) and for each offense of communications fraud may be imposed when all such offenses involve the same scheme to defraud.
+In fraud cases, the value of separate properties obtained in one scheme to defraud, whether from the same person or from several persons, is aggregated when determining the grade of the offense.
+Florida’s Statute § 817.034(4)(a) provides separate judgments and sentences for organized fraud that may be imposed when all such offenses involve the same scheme to defraud.

 If the defendant is charged with organized fraud, then the aggregate value of the property obtained determines the penalties and punishments as follows:

-If a person engages in a scheme to defraud and, in furtherance of that scheme, communicates with any person with intent to obtain property from that person is guilty, for each such act of communication, of communications fraud, punishable as follows:
+Florida Statute § 817.034(4)(b) provides that any person who engages in a scheme to defraud and, in furtherance of that scheme, communicates with any person with intent to obtain property from that person is guilty, for each such act of communication, of communications fraud, punishable as follows:

-- If the value of property obtained or endeavored to be obtained by the communication is valued at $300 or more, the violator is guilty of a third-degree felony, punishable by up to five years incarceration.
+If the value of the property obtained or endeavored to be obtained by the communication is valued at $300 or more, the violator is guilty of a third degree felony, punishable by up to five years in prison.

-The term “communicate” means “to transmit or transfer or to cause another to transmit or transfer signs, signals, writing, images, sounds, data, or intelligences of any nature in whole or in part by mail, or by wire, radio, electromagnetic, photoelectronic or photooptical system.”
+Florida Statute § 817.034(3)(a) provides that the term “communicate” means “to transmit or transfer or to cause another to transmit or transfer signs, signals, writing, images, sounds, data, or intelligences of any nature in whole or in part by mail, or by wire, radio, electromagnetic, photoelectronic, or photooptical system.”